-Investment assessments and due diligence exercises are carried out on prospective business opportunities to ensure that potential financial, operational and strategic risks are identified and mitigated prior to commitment.
-In addition, Fraud Risk Assessment is conducted across the Group as part of the Annual Internal Audit Programme to ensure consistency with the Group’s commitment to anti-corruption.
+Investment assessments and due diligence exercises are carried out on prospective business opportunities to ensure that potential financial, operational and strategic risks are identified and mitigated prior to the Group making a commitment.
+In addition, Enterprise Risk Assessment is conducted across the wider Yoma Group as part of the Enterprise Risk Management Framework to ensure consistency with the wider Yoma Group’s commitment to anti-corruption.

 RISK-BASED INTERNAL AUDIT